Epictetus/IProcess/README.md

     puts "#{@a} and #{b}"

-The API is definitely not set in stone, and a stable release won't be made for a while.
+The API is definitely not set in stone.
+0.1.0 is planned for release as a gem soon.
+I'm following SemVer as my versioning policy (http://www.semver.org)